xaca/gitober_challenge/README.md

 16. JSON file with your favorite cast for halloween movies, obviously you must include Jason Voorhees

+## Bonus:

-Bonus: Translate this readme file to another language
+- Translate this readme file to another language
+- Edit index.html with some spooky information about hacktober fest 👻